NumEconCopenhagen/projects-2023-ctrl-alt-elite/dataproject/README.md

 # Data analysis project

-Our project is titled "Electricity Generation in Denmark by Source" and is about how much megawatt per hour the different electricity generation types produce.
-We look at gros consumption, offshore windfarms, onshore windfarms, solar power and hydro power.
+Our project is titled ***Electricity Generation in Denmark by Source*** and is about how much megawatt per hour the different electricity generation types produce.
+We look at gross consumption, offshore windfarms, onshore windfarms, solar power and hydro power.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).